CLOSE X

 At its heart is the beautiful Smetana Concert Hall, home to the Czech National Symphony Orchestra.
 But it was its exuberant Art Nouveau restaurants and bar that really caught our attention.

-In the basement, we found Plzenska, a beautiful Old-World Czech beer-hall-style restaurant with tile walls and stained glass windows.
+In the basement, is Plzenska, a beautiful Old-World Czech beer-hall-style restaurant with tile walls and stained glass windows.
 Next to it is the American Bar, a real old-style American bar.
-Drop in and they’ll whip you up a Manhattan, Gin Fizz or another cocktail of choice.
+Drop in and they’ll whip you up a Manhattan, Gin Fizz, or another cocktail of your choice.
 It’s the oldest bar in the Czech Republic and, it claims, the second oldest in Europe.

-But the real standout of the Municipal House was the elegant restaurant Francouzska, a veritable dining museum of Art Nouveau exuberance, serving French, Czech, and International cuisine.
+But the real standout is its elegant restaurant Francouzska, a veritable dining museum of Art Nouveau exuberance, serving French, Czech, and International cuisine.

 people in a cafe in Pilsen, seen on a day trip from Prague